gazebosim/docs/contributing.md

 1. **Read the [Reporting Bugs](https://gazebosim.org/docs/all/contributing#reporting-bugs) and [Suggesting Enhancements](https://gazebosim.org/docs/all/contributing#suggesting-enhancements)** sections first.

-1. **Fork the Ignition library** you want to contribute to.
+1. **Fork the Gazebo library** you want to contribute to.
 This will create your own personal copy of the library.
 All of your development should take place in your fork.
    - An important thing to do is create a remote pointing to the [upstream remote repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).
 This way, you can always check for modifications on the original repository and **always** keep your fork repository up to date.